 Now it may be pretty self-explanatory but just for the sake of completeness, let us delve further into this concept.
 Here, we are merely talking about online opportunities for learning English, namely online certifications/degree programs, and virtual classrooms, etc. There are many advantages to choosing this pathway because e-learning has a lot to offer.
 Read on to get to know more about this!

 Now the title itself may sound a little daunting, but in reality, E-learning has been around for longer than you might think, so don't let the fancy name sway you.
 E-learning refers to the concept of learning virtually, or online to be more straightforward.

 For starters, it is a great choice for individuals who don't have a lot of time on their hands to enrol in a course full time.
 For instance, this includes international students wanting to learn English for the purpose of applying to universities in the USA, or the UK, etc. This can also include people who work part-time or even full-time and are looking to improve their skills in English.

 How to Get the Most Out of It

 The idea of e-learning might sound appealing, but it's not all puppies and rainbows.
 This is because there is no real individual supervising you or pushing you to stay on top of your tasks.
 This in turn can lead to you getting relaxed pretty quickly and letting the urge to procrastinate get the better of you.

 To prevent this, ensure that you set certain goals for yourself so that you don't get distracted or frustrated with yourself, which can lead to quitting.
 Also, incorporate as much time as you can for practicing what you learn, in order to retain all that information for the long term.
-Alternatively, you can join a Cambridge Summer School for proper training under the supervision of qualified professionals.
+Alternatively, you can join a Cambridge Summer School, for example, and get proper training under the supervision of qualified professionals.